Leonard Hamm: Family

 In June 2008, it was discovered that Hamm's 39-year-old stepdaughter Nicole Sesker was found murdered in Northwest Baltimore.
 At the time of her death, she struggled with addiction and had also traded sex for housing, food, drugs and money.
 Sesker was a former volunteer and employee of Power Inside, a local women's group that assists women on the streets.
 Sesker used her experiences to inspire and educate others through media advocacy and public speaking.
 In 2004 she wrote, "I left prison with a made-up mind that I wouldn't be one of the ones that said something needs to be changed.
 I would help the changes be made.
-I would be, and am, a voice the public can't ignore."
+I would be, and am, a voice the public can't ignore.".

+One of Hamm's grandsons, Malik Hamm is a linebacker for the Baltimore Ravens.